Orlando Engelaar: NAC Breda

 Engelaar made his debut for NAC Breda on the left side of midfield, featuring the full 90 minutes in a 1–0 loss to RKC Waalwijk on 19 August 2000.
 Following this, he spent two seasons, rotating in and out of the first team, resulting in him combined making the appearances of thirty–three appearances in the first two seasons at the club.
 The 2002–03 season proved to be a breakthrough for Engelaar, as he became a first team regular for NAC Breda.
 Engelaar then scored his first goals for the club, eventually scoring twice from two thunderous drives into the back-of-the-net, in a 2–0 win against Heerenveen on 14 September 2002.
-It wasn't until on 5 October 2002 when he scored another brace, in a 2–2 draw against PSV Eindhoven.
+On 5 October 2002, he scored another brace, in a 2–2 draw against PSV Eindhoven.
 This was followed up by scoring his fifth goal of the season, in a 3–0 win against FC Zwolle.
 Engelaar then scored two more goals by the end of the year against RKC Waalwijk and Excelsior.
 His goal scoring form continued throughout May and helped the club qualify for the UEFA Europa League next season by finishing fourth place in the league.
 At the end of the 2002–03 season, Engelaar went on to make thirty–five appearances and scoring twelve times in all competitions.

 At the start of the 2003–04 season, Engelaar signed a three-year contract with NAC Breda, keeping him until 2007.
 He played both legs in the first round of UEFA Cup against Premier League side Newcastle United, as the club lost 6–0 on aggregate.
 Shortly after NAC Breda's elimination from the tournament, Engelaar scored his first goal of the season, in a 3–0 win against NEC Nijmegen on 19 October 2003.
 Two weeks later on 1 November 2003, he scored his second goal of the season, in a 3–1 loss against PSV Eindhoven.
 Engelaar then scored four goals in three matches between 12 December 2003 and 24 January 2004, including a brace against RBC Roosendaal.
 He later scored twice for the club, in a 5–2 win against NEC Nijmegen on 27 March 2004.
 Two weeks later on 11 April 2004, Engelaar scored his ninth goal of the season, in a 2–2 draw against Vitesse.
 At the end of the 2003–04 season, he went on to make thirty–four appearances and scoring nine times in all competitions.